$254,644Average Value$181Average Price per Sq Ft4Homes For Sale

 Affordable condos near The Market Common district

-Homes here were completely renovated, included new cabinets, countertops and light fixtures.
+Homes here were completely renovated, including new cabinets, countertops and light fixtures.
 The midcentury, ranch-style designs feature well-sized lots with plenty of yard space fronting walkable streets.
-Residents can get approval to fence in back yards.
+Residents can get approval to fence in backyards.
 Driveways and carports are standard features, although some condos have attached garages.
 Prices range from the low $200,000s to the high $300,000s.
 “It’s a great price point near The Market Common, an area where homes are generally higher priced,” Hughes says.
 That affordability is also attractive to investors.
 “The housing is also good for short-term rentals.
 It just depends what you’re looking for,” Hughes says.
 The elected homeowners association has a professional management company handle day-to-day maintenance, such as exterior building repairs, landscaping and upkeep of common areas.
 Monthly HOA fees typically range from the high $200s to the high $300s.
 Homeowners should be aware that insurance rates are affected by the high risks of flooding and wind damage during hurricane season.

 Many homes sit on moderate plots of land in Seagate Village.